michaelrkuang/nyc-airbnb-2019/README.md

 File: Airbnb NYC 2019 - Listings Analysis.twb
 - Built the BI dashboards by creating calculated measures such as `City Avg Price per Room Type` (aggregate), `Median Nightly Price` (aggregate), and `More Expensive Listings` (count based on string validation) using Tableau calculations.
 - These dashboards provide a high level overview of the NYC Airbnb listings data including market composition, pricing vs demand signals, listing premiums vs market benchmarks, and listing-level details.
-> Tableau Note: In a production setup, I would create a direct connection between the mySQL database and Tableau for a live data source.
+> Tableau Note: In a production setup, I would create a direct connection between the MySQL database and Tableau for a live data source.
 Tableau Public only supports file-based sources (e.g. CSV).
 For that reason, the project exports 'listings_data' to 'listings_tableau.csv' for Tableau import.

 # Dashboards Created: